-In this episode of the , McKinsey senior partner Kapil Chandra and associate partner Matt Stone speak with contributing editor Jonathan Turton about how the role of the CFO is evolving.
-(For more conversations on the strategy issues that matter, Inside the Strategy Room podcast subscribe to the series on Apple Podcasts or Google Play.)
-Podcast transcript
+In this episode of the Inside the Strategy Room podcast, McKinsey senior partner Kapil Chandra and associate partner Matt Stone speak with contributing editor Jonathan Turton about how the role of the CFO is evolving.
+You can listen to the episode on Apple Podcasts, Spotify, or Google Podcasts.

 Sean Brown: From McKinsey’s Strategy and Corporate Finance practice, I’m Sean Brown.
 Welcome to Inside the Strategy Room.
 Between M&A, digital transformation, and analytics, never before have CFOs been the center of so much disruptive innovation.
 The demands on CFOs are rising, along with the scale and influence of the role.
 Today’s podcast was recorded at our 2019 CFO Forum, where the theme was “Reinventing the CFO.”
 The Forum was hosted by Kapil Chandra, a senior partner in our London office, and Matt Stone, an associate partner also based in London.
 Jonathan Turton, a McKinsey contributor, sat down with Kapil and Matt after the forum to gather their reflections on the event and how the role of the CFO is evolving.